huo-ju/cloud-storage-consistency-test/README.md

 cloud-storage-consistency-test
 ==============================

-a cmd script for test the file consistency on the cloud.
+a python script for test the file consistency on the cloud.
 It could be use for s3fs or other fuse based tool test.

 Usage: cst.py cmd [path] [num] [size(k)]